fedora-riscv/centos-oci-bootstrap/README.md

-# Fedora OCI Bootstrap
+# CentOS OCI Bootstrap

-Using fedora image and dnf to bootstrap an OCI image for rpm-based distribution.
+Using centos image and dnf to bootstrap an OCI image for rpm-based distribution.

 ## Usage